SoCXin/doc/docs/RISC-V/ldf.rst

 Configuration
 -------------

-Library Dependency Finder can be configured from :ref:`projectconf`:
+Library Dependency Finder can be configured from :ref:`mips`:

 .. toctree::
   :maxdepth: 2